Comprehensive Facilities Plan

 University of Pennsylvania Law School | Philadelphia, Pennsylvania

 Several phases were outlined, carefully orchestrating manageable projects and their outlined construction durations with the academic schedule to accomplish the work over summers where possible was essential to the phased plan to keep the school operational with minimal disturbance.
-We have designed and completed seven phases of the plan to date and are currently renovating three large historically significant classrooms in Silverman Hall.
+We have designed and completed several phases of the plan to date, the most recent of which involved renovating three large historically significant classrooms in Silverman Hall.

 Size: 305,000 sf